Dan Skipper: Dallas Cowboys

-Detroit Lions
+Detroit Lions (first stint)

 On September 25, 2017, Skipper was signed to the Detroit Lions' practice squad.
-He was promoted to the active roster on October 26, 2017.
-On October 31, 2017, he was waived in order for the Lions to sign Don Barclay and was re-signed to the practice squad.
+He was promoted to the active roster on October 26.
+On October 31, Skipper was waived in order for the Lions to sign Don Barclay and was re-signed to the practice squad.
 He signed a reserve/future contract with the Lions on January 1, 2018.

-On September 1, 2018, Skipper was waived by the Lions and was signed to the practice squad the next day.
-He was released on September 5, 2018.
+On September 1, 2018, Skipper was waived by the Lions and re-signed to the practice squad the next day.
+He was released on September 5.

 Denver Broncos

-On November 27, 2018, Skipper was signed to the Denver Broncos practice squad.
+On November 27, 2018, Skipper was signed to the Denver Broncos' practice squad.

 New England Patriots

 On January 8, 2019, Skipper was signed to the New England Patriots practice squad.
-Skipper was a part of the Patriots Super Bowl LIII championship team when they defeated the Los Angeles Rams 13-3.
+Skipper was a part of the Patriots Super Bowl LIII championship team when they defeated the Los Angeles Rams 13–3.
 He signed a reserve/future contract with the Patriots on February 5, 2019.
 He was released during final roster cuts on August 31, 2019.
 He was signed to the practice squad the next day.

 Houston Texans

 On October 16, 2019, Skipper was signed by the Houston Texans off the Patriots practice squad.
-He was waived on November 11, 2019.
+He was waived on November 11.

 Detroit Lions (second stint)

-On November 12, 2019, Skipper was claimed off waivers by the Detroit Lions.
+On November 12, 2019, Skipper was claimed off waivers by the Lions.
 He was waived on November 22 and re-signed to the practice squad.
 He was promoted to the active roster on December 14, 2019.

 Skipper was waived/injured by the Lions during final roster cuts on September 5, 2020, and subsequently reverted to the team's injured reserve list the next day.
 He was waived with an injury settlement on September 14.
 He was re-signed to the Lions practice squad on October 21, 2020.
 He was elevated to the active roster on November 14 and December 12 for the team's weeks 10 and 14 games against the Washington Football Team and Green Bay Packers, and reverted to the practice squad after each game.
 On December 19, 2020, Skipper was promoted to the active roster.
 For the team's week 17 game against the Minnesota Vikings, Skipper played 9 downs at defensive tackle.

 On August 30, 2021, Skipper was waived/injured by the Lions and placed on injured reserve.
 He was released on September 6, 2021.